The Banksia Nut is the fruit of - surprise, surprise, the Banksia tree, named after the pioneering naturalist - Banks. After the tree has seeded

 the empty pods are collected from the forest floor, under licence, in its native south-west Australia.
-What arrives here is a dried fruit ready to be turned into works of art to amaze and delight your
+What arrives here is a dried fruit ready to be turned into works of art to amaze and delight your friends and family.

 - some people find that they are highly allergic to the irritating hairs divested by these velvety portions of the fruit.
 Hence it is also strongly advised to wear hand protection and to ensure that the arms are covered too - likewise the face, though the facemask should be taking care of that.
 Finally, those same velvet hairs can irritate the respiratory tract so you need to wear respiratory protection too.

 Having said all that are they worth the risk?
 For

 most of us, a resounding "yes".
 Many of us are not affected by the hairs, and common sense - eye sense - avoids the projectile seeds risk.
 But please don't risk getting caught out.
 Take the precautions outlined.